Siege of Utica: Naval battle

-Over the winter the Carthaginians had increased the number of equipped and crewed war galleys they had, and now felt ready to challenge the Romans at sea.
+Over the winter the Carthaginians had increased the number of equipped and crewed war galleys they had, and they now felt ready to challenge the Romans at sea.
 The Carthaginians were aware that many of the Roman ships had been adapted to carry out siege operations, rather than to fight ship to ship.
-At some point while the Roman army was in Tunis the Carthaginian fleet left port and sailed for Utica, intending to lift the siege and hoping to wipe out the Roman fleet while doing so.
-Roman scouts observed the Carthaginian galleys departing and sailing north and Scipio realised the threat they posed to his fleet.
+At some point while the Roman army was in Tunis, the Carthaginian fleet left port and sailed for Utica, intending to lift the siege and hoping to wipe out the Roman fleet while doing so.
+Roman scouts observed the Carthaginian galleys departing and sailing north, and Scipio realised the threat they posed to his fleet.
 He sent messengers to alert the Roman ships, or by some accounts rode to Utica himself to raise the alarm.
 The Roman legions followed in a rapid march.

 Although Utica is only 56 km north of Carthage, the Carthaginian ships did not arrive until the next morning.
 Possibly they paused to allow the crews of each ship some practice at working as a unit and the ships similarly as squadrons.
-By the time they arrived the Romans had expediently lashed the whole of their fleet into one unit, with several ranks of transports in front of the specialist war galleys.
+By the time they arrived, the Romans had expediently lashed the whole of their fleet into one unit, with several ranks of transports in front of the specialist war galleys.
 On the foremost row of transports were 1,000 soldiers with a large supply of javelins.
 Each rank of transport ships had a passageway installed running its length, making it easy for these marines to move from one point of danger to another.

 The Carthaginian fleet attacked shortly after sunrise, but the improvised Roman formation frustrated the Carthaginians, who had imagined their galleys would have to fight their way past their Roman counterparts in the open sea, at which point the Roman transports would scatter.
 Instead they faced a tight-locked wall of transports, whose higher freeboard meant the Carthaginians had to improvise grappling hooks or ladders to board them.
 Meanwhile the Roman marines could hurl javelins down onto the open decks of the Carthaginian galleys from relatively protected positions.
 By the end of the day the Carthaginians had managed to capture, cut loose, and tow away 60 Roman transports.
 This may have been the whole of the front rank of Roman transport ships, but the Carthaginians had had enough of the fight.
 They made their way back to Carthage with their captives, leaving the majority of the transports and all of the Roman war galleys unscathed.